nanoporetech/bonito/README_training.md

 types, making them the recommended choice for general use cases.

-Model training can be a complex and resource-intensive process, requiring a good understanding of machine learning principles, bioinformatics and nanopore sequencing data.
-While Bonito provides tools to facilitate this, it is important to note that we are unable to offer extensive support for custom model training.
+Model training can be a complex and resource-intensive process, requiring a good understanding of machine learning principles, bioinformatics, and nanopore sequencing data.
+While Bonito provides tools to facilitate model training, it is important to note that we are unable to offer extensive support for custom model training.
 Users undertaking this should be prepared to troubleshoot and refine their workflows independently, the examples below are intended as a starting point for further development.

 ## Training a model

 Bonito models can be trained with the `bonito train` command.
-The choice of hyperparameters for model training depends on the experiment and the data provided and as such Oxford Nanopore cannot provide recommendations for appropriate parametrisations.
+The choice of model design and hyperparameters for training will depend on the experiment and the data provided.
+Some default values are provided by Bonito, but these may need to be adjusted to fit your requirements.

+The required arguments are shown below, for a full argument  list including optional arguments please see `bonito train --help`

 ```
 bonito train